Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Florida has gone 8-2 when oddsmakers have listed them as underdogs of +130 or longer on the moneyline.
+- Florida is 8-2 when it is the underdog by +130 or longer on the moneyline.

 Hurricanes Player Props